chris-page-gov/os-mcp/README.md

 - `get_bulk_features` - Retrieve multiple features in a single call
 - `get_bulk_linked_features` - Get linked features in bulk
 - `get_prompt_templates` - Get standard prompt templates for common operations
+- `search_by_uprn` - Search for addresses by UPRN

 ## Using Prompt Templates

 This service provides pre-configured prompt templates to help you get started.

 To access these templates ask Claude "show me available prompt templates"

+Current prompt templates are:

+- `connected_usrns` - Find all USRNs that are directly connected to a given USRN

 ## Contributing